SecretFoundation/docs/docs/node-guides/join-validator-mainnet.md

 There are a couple of scenarios that can lead to losing a precentage of your and your delegators' stake.
 These are called slashing events.

-The following is updated as of March 23, 2020.
+The following is updated as of May 31, 2021.

 #### Slashing for downtime

 Conditions for downtime:

+It's based on actual blocktime as opposed to being based on theoretical blocktime ie (SignedBlocksWindow & MinSignedPerWindow network parameters).

+Here are some examples based on 6.8 & 6.4 real world blocktimes, which we will fluctuate between with activity on the network.

+- Signing less than 11250 blocks out of every 22500-block window.
+For a block time of 6.8 seconds, this roughly translates to being up for 10.625 hours out of every 21.25-hour window.

-- Signing less than 2500 blocks out of every 5000-block window.
-For a block time of 5.8 seconds, this roughly translates to being up for 4 hours out of every 8-hour window.
+- Signing less than 11250 blocks out of every 22500-block window.
+For a block time of 6.4 seconds, this roughly translates to being up for 20 hours out of every 40-hour window.

 Penalties for downtime: